gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 If you rely on Gatsby's default ESLint configuration, you should have a smooth transition.
 We upgraded the underlying rules, so you might get some new warnings/errors.

 Gatsby no longer uses the deprecated `eslint-loader`.
 We’ve moved to `eslint-webpack-plugin`.
-By using the plugin, behaviour has changed a little bit, as warnings and errors are displayed later than in version 2.
+By using the plugin, behavior has changed a little bit, as warnings and errors are displayed later than in version 2.

 ## `gatsby-plugin-image@1.0.0`